-Daly, Jennifer H., Shannon R. Cook, and Sheryl L. Fuller-Espie.
-Cabrini College, Radnor, PA 19087.
-Using flow cytometry to measure xenoreactive responses in annelids: An in vitro study using Lumbricus terrestris versus Eisenia fetida - Earlier studies by pioneers in the field of innate immune responses in invertebrates have investigated the capacity of earthworms (oligochaetes) to discriminate between self and non-self and mount an immune response in both allogeneic and xenogeneic pairings.
+Daly, Jennifer H., Shannon R. Cook, and Sheryl L. Fuller-Espie Cabrini College, Radnor, PA 19087.
+Using flow cytometry to measure xenoreactive responses in annelids: An in vitro study using Lumbricus terrestris versus Eisenia fetida-Earlier studies by pioneers in the field of innate immune responses in invertebrates have investigated the capacity of earthworms (oligochaetes) to discriminate between self and non-self and mount an immune response in both allogeneic and xenogeneic pairings.
 Those studies used in vivo orthotopic allografts or xenografts of the body wall as well as in vitro cytotoxicity assays employing trypan blue uptake, lactate dehydrogenase release and radioactive sodium chromate release protocols using isolated leukocytes (coelomocytes).
-Using two different genera of earthworms, our goal was to develop an in vitro flow cytometric assay to measure the natural killer-like immune response of Lumbricus terrestris when challenged by fluorescentlylabeled coelomocytes of Eisenia fetida.
-Data is shown that demonstrates significant cytotoxicity at effector:target ratios of 5:1 and 1:1 following a two-hour incubation period compared to spontaneous cytotoxicity of control samples, however, this result was not reproducible in other assays.
-We conclude that the mechanism by which graft rejection was operating in early studies investigating graft rejection in earthworms is likely not due to natural killer-like cell killing, but instead caused by an alternative necrotizing process.
+Using two different genera of earthworms, our goal was to develop an in vitro flow cytometric assay to measure the natural killer-like immune response of Lumbricus terrestris when challenged by fluorescently-labeled coelomocytes of Eisenia fetida.
+Preliminary data is shown that demonstrates significant cytotoxicity at effector: target ratios of 5:1 and 1:1 following a two-hour incubation period compared to spontaneous cytotoxicity of control samples.
+Efforts are ongoing to optimize this non-radioactive flow cytometric protocol for the study of xenoreactive immune responses in earthworms.
 (122)